godotengine/godot-contributing-docs/reporting_issues/first_steps.rst

 Getting started
 ===============

-Another great way of contributing to the engine is to test development releases or the development branch and to report issues.
+A great way of contributing to the engine is to test development releases or the development branch and to report issues.
 It is also helpful to report issues discovered in stable releases, so that they can be fixed in the development branch and in future maintenance releases.